 - Finish and serve.
 Allow the finished black cake to cool on a wire cooling rack for 15 minutes in the pan, then remove from the pan and soak with ¼ cup of port wine (or a port/rum combo) overnight before serving.

-Rich, decadent, moist Jamaican black cake can be garnished with maraschino cherries, then served at room temperature.
-Serve with tea and coffee, or even a little whipped cream or ice cream!
+Rich, decadent, moist Jamaican black cake can be garnished with maraschino cherries and then served at room temperature.
+Serve with tea, coffee, or even whipped cream or ice cream!
 Enjoy!

 - To soak the fruit quickly, simmer the fruit and alcohol until the fruit is plump!
 Heat the blend of dried fruits with the port and rum in a saucepan over medium heat.
 Bring the mixture to a low boil, then reduce the heat and simmer for 15 minutes.
 Remove from heat and allow to cool before blending.